 Similarly, consider making the casing impossible to open without the attacker causing physical damage, using glue for example.

-– Yes, easy to bypass, but the inquisitive device owner is less likely to trash their own device.
+…yes, it’s easy to bypass, but an inquisitive device owner is less likely to trash their own device.

 Minimal cost design considerations

-Changing tack once you’ve along the development phase can be costly, so these options only work at low cost if you consider them really early on:
+Changing tack once you’re along the development phase can be costly, so these options only work at low cost if you consider them really early on.

 Consider physical anti tamper mechanisms on the device case.
 Yes, there’s almost always a method to bypass these, but it takes time.

 There are various routes to take, such as camouflaging your chip, multi layer PCB design, buried and blind vias, tamper grids etc, but be careful not to spend money on obfuscation that should be spent on security.

 Hardware obfuscation does not provide security.
 It only works as an additional layer over and above good security practice.
 However, if you can make the reverse engineer’s life significantly harder for minimal cost, why wouldn’t you?